torvalds/linux/Documentation/spi/pxa2xx.rst

 ==============================

 This a mini howto on the pxa2xx_spi driver.
-The driver turns a PXA2xx synchronous serial port into a SPI master controller (see Documentation/spi/spi-summary.rst).
+The driver turns a PXA2xx synchroyesus serial port into a SPI master controller (see Documentation/spi/spi-summary.rst).
 The driver has the following features

 - Support for any PXA2xx SSP